Katherine Mary Ward1

 Lady Joan Katherine Lambton was born on 21 September 1893.1 She was the daughter of Frederick William Lambton, 4th Earl of Durham and Beatrix Bulteel.1 She married Lt.-Col. Hugh Edward Joicey, 3rd Baron Joicey, son of James Joicey, 1st Baron Joicey and Elizabeth Amy Robinson, on 19 July 1921.1 She died on 4 January 1967 at age 73.1

 Her married name became Joicey.
-As a result of her marriage, Lady Joan Katherine Lambton was styled as Baroness Joicey on 24 July 1940.
+After her marriage, Lady Joan Katherine Lambton was styled as Baroness Joicey on 24 July 1940.

 Children of Lady Joan Katherine Lambton and Lt.-Col. Hugh Edward Joicey, 3rd Baron Joicey